yiquanfeng/Pbot/README.md

 - json message using Gson
 - send api requests to NapCat server (now is only /send_group_msg)

 bug-report
-[fix] if i remove time update, then some news will repeat
+[fixed] if i remove time update, then some news will repeat